chrisbrickey/findcokezero/README.md

 When I find myself in a new location, I have to scout out the stores that carry it regularly.
 Surely, I'm not the only one!
 This app keeps track of my store inventory and uses crowd-sourcing to grow the database.

 ## Run the Program
+1. Add your own GoogleMaps API key
+  - Get an Google Maps API key [here](https://developers.google.com/maps/documentation/geocoding/get-api-key).
+  - Add that string to the secrets.template file, e.g. `GOOGLEMAPS_KEY="copy/paste your key here"`.
+  - Rename that file from secrets.template to secrets.py.
+  - Remove that file from your version control.
+2. Enter the virtual environment
-- Open virtual environment: `. venv/bin/activate`
+  - `. venv/bin/activate`
+3. Install dependencies

-- Install dependencies: `pip install -r requirements.txt`
+  - `pip install -r requirements.txt`
+4. Migrate the database

-- Migrate the database: `./manage.py makemigrations` then `./manage.py migrate`
+  - `./manage.py makemigrations` then `./manage.py migrate`
+5. Load data from seed

-- Load data from seed: `./manage.py loaddata initdata.json`
+  - `./manage.py loaddata initdata.json`
+6. Run development server locally

-- Run development server locally: `./manage.py runserver`
+  - `./manage.py runserver`

-- If static files are not running locally: `./manage.py collectstatic`
+7. If static files are not running locally:
+  - `./manage.py collectstatic`
+8. Run tests:

-- Run tests: `./manage.py test app1_findcokezero`
+  - `./manage.py test app1_findcokezero`

 ## API Endpoints

 #### HTML LANDING PAGE